 11. Asbestos Inspection

-Asbestos materials were frequently found in construction materials for homes before the 1980s.
+Asbestos materials were frequently found in construction supplies for homes before the 1980s.
 Exposure to asbestos in the air can increase your risk of developing lung cancer, mesothelioma, asbestosis and other harmful diseases.
-While asbestos can only be identified through lab-testing, the older your home is, the more likely it is to have asbestos.
+Although asbestos can only be identified through lab testing, you’re more likely to have asbestos as your home ages.

-Note: If you find asbestos in your home, do not disturb it until a professional looks at it.
-Asbestos is mostly safe, so long as you don’t touch or interact with it.
+Note: If you find asbestos in your home, don’t disturb it until a professional looks at it.
+Asbestos is mostly safe, as long as you don’t touch it or interact with it.

-- Your house was built before the 1980s
+• Your house being built before the 1980s

-- Your house has vinyl flooring tiles with millboard
+• Your house having vinyl flooring tiles with millboard

-- There’s a cement water tank in your house
+• A cement water tank being in your house

 Who can help: